 SGA election candidates announced; sophomore presidential ticket faces experienced executive branch members

-The season of change is approaching the University of West Florida campus as the 2019 Student Government Association elections enter full swing.
+get link The season of change is approaching the University of West Florida campus as the 2019 Student Government Association elections enter full swing.
 Candidates were required to get all of the necessary materials in by Feb.
 15 to qualify for the election, and students have been exposed to marketing strategies ever since.

 After the controversial run-off election of 2018, the anticipation for this year’s election has been higher than ever.